 Setting Up the KRUPS EA8108

 Unfortunately, the cleaning isn’t automatic.
-Instead, you’ll have to press the button to rinse it out before the first use, and you’ll also need to do it after normal use.
-That’s a shame because it’s easy to forget to rinse out everything, and coffee residue can get stuck in the tubes and spout.
+Instead, you will have to press the button to rinse it out before the first use, and you will also need to do it after normal use.
+That’s a shame because it is easy to forget to rinse out everything, and coffee residue can get stuck in the tubes and spout.
 So, don’t forget to clean it!

-The machine heats up quickly and you can start the cleaning right away.
-The cycle will run through two times, which means that you’ll need to put a container under the spout that can hold at least 20 ounces (600 ml).
+The machine heats up quickly, and you can start the cleaning right away.
+The cycle will run through two times, which means that you will need to put a container under the spout that can hold at least 20 ounces (600 milliliters).

 KRUPS put two different buttons on the machine to adjust coffee strength.
-But in my taste test I couldn’t notice any difference between them; the espresso flowed quickly (and poorly) through both.
+However, in my taste test I couldn’t notice any difference between them – the espresso flowed quickly (and poorly) through both.
 I therefore assume that choosing the stronger setting means the machine will use more ground coffee.

 Making Two Espressos Simultaneously

-The KRUPS EA8108 can make two espressos or americanos simultaneously—to do so, just press the espresso button two times quickly.
+The KRUPS EA8108 can make two espressos or americanos simultaneously – to do so, just quickly press the espresso button two times.
 This feature doesn’t really improve the taste of the espresso, though.
 In reality, it just runs through two grinder cycles.

 The dial in the middle of the machine lets you choose the amount of espresso or coffee you want.
-For espresso, I always recommend keeping it around 20 ml—anything else will be watery and the espresso won’t be good.
+For espresso, I always recommend keeping it around 20 milliliters – anything else will be watery and the espresso won’t be good.

-If you want to make a café americano, you can turn the dial relatively far to the right; that’ll increase the water volume.
-But generally, I’d recommend just making a normal espresso and then adding hot water to it separately.
+If you want to make a café americano, you can turn the dial relatively far to the right, which will increase the water volume.
+Generally, though, I would recommend just making a normal espresso and then adding hot water to it separately.

 This automatic espresso machine lets you choose from three grinder settings.
 I always start out at the finest setting possible.
-You should be sure to change the setting while it’s grinding, otherwise it can get jammed.
+You should be sure to change the setting while it is grinding, otherwise it can get jammed.

-I mostly wasn’t able to get the espresso to work right with the minimum flow time of around 20 seconds.
-That’s a shame because that means you can’t enjoy a “true” espresso from this machine.
+I wasn’t really able to get the espresso to work right with the minimum flow time of around 20 seconds.
+That’s a shame because it means you can’t enjoy a “true” espresso from this machine.

-The ground coffee looked really finely ground and the puck was dry when it came out of the machine.
-Maybe I should try it with another kind of coffee, but I have the feeling that the in this case, the problem lies with the software.
+The ground coffee looked finely ground, and the puck was dry when it came out of the machine.
+Maybe I should try it with another kind of coffee, but I have the feeling that, in this case, the problem lies with the software.

 Spout Height of the KRUPS EA8108

 I know that there are many latte macchiato fans among my readers.
-It’s therefore important for you to know how high the spout can go when you’re looking at an automatic espresso machine.
-This KRUPS is a very compact machine, but one drawback of its size has to do with the spout height.
+It is therefore important for you to know how high the spout can go when you are looking at an automatic espresso machine.
+This KRUPS EA8108 is a very compact machine, but one drawback of its size has to do with the spout height.